Cooked up OEE formula – why it’s a bad idea

 Here’s why you must consider ALL downtimes as downtimes

-I can get an artificially high Availability of 95 % by excluding some down times, and making the numerator in the Availability equation go up.
-However, if I do this, I’ll just assume that there is very little further improvement possible, and just sit back and relax.
+You can get an artificially high Availability of 95 % by excluding some down times, and making the numerator in the Availability equation go up.
+However, if you do this, you’ll just assume that there is very little further improvement possible, and just sit back and relax.
 Let’s say the setup time for a part on a CNC lathe is 2 hours.
-If I do not consider this as downtime, this setup time is going to remain constant for years together.
-If I do consider it as downtime, I’ll keep on trying to reduce it, by using quick change tooling, automatic tool presetter, etc. Similarly for other downtimes.
-The fact is that there are a huge variety of OEE formulae for calculating A,P, Q and OEE.
-Each firm defines its own cooking formula, and does the OEE calculation to get OEE numbers to suit its own taste.
+If you do not consider this as downtime, this setup time is going to remain constant for years together.
+If you do consider it as downtime, you’ll keep on trying to reduce it, by using quick change tooling, automatic tool presetter, etc. Similarly for other downtimes.
+The fact is that there is only one OEE calculation formula for calculating Availability, Performance, Quality and OEE.
+However, a lot of firms define their own OEE formulae, to get OEE numbers to suit their own taste.

-The formula of OEE calculation can devised in various ways to cook up good looking OEE numbers.
+The OEE calculation formula can be modified in various ways to cook up good looking OEE numbers in the OEE tracking software.
 Here are some recipes, and what each dish tastes like.

 Cooking up OEE formula - recipes